Travis Scott has become corporate America’s go-to pitchman

 “The intersection of art and commerce is a curious one,” said Stromberg, who likened consumer brands to contemporary versions of the great art benefactors of old.
 “Since we don’t have a modern-day Medici family to be patrons of the arts, we look to McDonald’s, Fortnite, etc., to fill that void.”

 Last year, General Mills offered a special-edition Scott-themed box of Reese’s Puffs, along with a matching cereal bowl and spoon.
 Earlier this year, the artist released Hot Wheels toy cars with Cactus Jack branding.
-In April, he performed a concert within the online battle-royale island world of Epic Games’s Fortnite, and 27.7 million people showed up, virtually.
+In April, he performed a concert within the online battle-royale island world of Epic Games’ Fortnite, and 27.7 million people showed up, virtually.

 It’s “very, very rare” for an artist to effectively endorse such a variety of brands, said Jeff Carvalho, managing director of streetwear site Highsnobiety.
 While Scott is a hugely popular figure in the world of hip-hop, Carvalho said he has an advantage by also being relatively family-friendly.